optframe/pyoptframe/README.md

 extra_compile_args=['--std=c++17', '-fconcepts']
 ```

+## Tutorials

+Please read the official tutorials for OptFrame C++: https://optframe.readthedocs.io/

+Tutorials specific for OptFrame Python is coming!

 ## Example with 0-1 Knapsack Problem

 Please see file `tests/test_engine_kp.py` for an example with 0-1 Knapsack Problem.